Microcontroller ESD immunity test and on-chip power distribution network analysis

 Electrical fast transient (EFT); PSpice simulation

 "Current semiconductor process technology makes the microcontroller sensitive to fast rise time transients.
 To ensure transient immunity in the design stage, there is significant interest in understanding the failure mechanisms of the microcontroller to electrostatic discharge (ESD) or electrical fast transient (EFT) events.
 This thesis documents the immunity test performed on an 8-bit microcontroller.
 The test was conducted by injecting transient currents onto the package pins through a capacitive probe.
-The procedure used to detect soft errors is described and corresponding test results of the microcontroller reactions to transients with different rise times and polarities are reported, which includes three highly sensitive pins, general I/O pins and power/ground pins"--Abstract, leaf iii.
+The procedure used to detect soft errors is described and corresponding test results of the microcontroller reactions to transients with different rise times and polarities are reported, which includes three highly sensitive pins, general I/O pins and power/ground pins"--Abstract, page iii.

 Beetner, Daryl G.